postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 [![api create1](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create2.png)

 To create an API when APIs exist in your workspace, click '+' in the sidebar, as highlighted in blue colored square in the above screen.
-The following screen opens:
+The following tab opens:

 [![api create2](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create1.png)

 Specify a name for your API.
-Your API is saved with a default version *Draft*.

 **Note:** You can create an API only when you are signed in and the sync is connected.

-Alternatively, you can also create an API from your workspaces dashboard as illustrated in the following screen:
+Alternatively, you can also create an API from your workspace in the web dashboard as illustrated in the following screen:

 [![api create3](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create3.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create3.png)